 Chili, when given the opportunity would hop up on one of our shoulders.

-We practice what we preach and the light over Keto’s cage turned off at precisely 7:30 PM.
+We practice what we preach and the light over Keto’s cage turns off at precisely 7:30 PM.

 I could see he was having a hard time finding a place to sleep.

-He kept moving under a fuzzy toy enjoying the contact of the toy onto his back.
+He kept moving under a fuzzy toy enjoying the contact of the toy on his back.

 I remembered that he had a large sleeping hut in his old cage.